Aaronmedhavi/Aaronmedhavi/README.md

               <img src="https://img.shields.io/badge/Play-black?style=for-the-badge&logo=itch.io"/>
             </a>
           </p>
           <p>Pong Star is a 2D space-themed take of the classic Pong game.
 In this game, players control ships to hit a ball back and forth in a space environment filled with planets and stars.
 As the programmer, I coded the main ball, player, and scoring mechanic.
-I also implement a netcode multiplayer into the game that allows player to play multiplayer from different devices.
+I also implement a unity netcode multiplayer into the game that allows player to play multiplayer from different devices.
         </div>
       </td>
       <td width="50%">